Agile Methodology in Start-ups

 Kanban

-While Scrum is all about sprints, Kanban is an ideology that believes in a continuous workflow that is broken down into stages.
-Not only are they different in their belief on time, they also disagree on the idea of roles; in Kanban, there are none since their tasks are based more on a Kanban board that are separated into three categories: Planned, Doing and Done.
+While Scrum is all about sprints, Kanban is an ideology that believes in a continuous workflow that’s broken down into stages.
+Not only are they different in their belief on time, they also disagree on the idea of roles; in Kanban, there are none since their tasks are based more on a board that is separated into three categories: Planned, Doing and Done.

 Visualization is an important aspect of Kanban as well because it provides visibility and easy access to the project.
-Also Kanban practices intend to maximize efficiency by reducing works in progress and implementing a constant feedback loop.
+Kanban practices also intend to maximize efficiency by reducing work-in-progress tasks and implementing a constant feedback loop.

-Despite the fact that they have their differences, Scrum and Kanban share their foundational elements of Agile project management and even have their own principles and guidelines similar to the Agile Manifesto.
+Despite the fact that they have their differences, Scrum and Kanban share the foundational elements of Agile project management and have their own principles and guidelines that are similar to the Agile Manifesto.

-Understanding the foundational elements and some of the different tools methods found in Agile is important if you’re going to work in a tech career nowadays given that more than 70% of American start-ups are using it.
-Ironhack believes that learning is key, in addition to the courses that are offered, information about project management has real world application that will be important moving forward and launching the tech career that is on the horizon!
+Understanding the foundational elements and some of the different tools methods found in Agile is important if you’re going to work in a tech career nowadays, given that more than 70% of American start-ups are using it